Email icon

 Guide · 5 min read

-Office Entrance Door Repairs to Improve Security and Accessibility
+Office Entrance Door Repairs: Security & Access

 Office entrance doors sit at the intersection of two competing requirements: security strong enough to keep the building safe, and accessibility light enough to satisfy the Equality Act 2010.
 Both can be met simultaneously.